Sue Breding is an award-winning former TV news reporter who is now a top leader in government communications in Arizona.

 Sue was born and raised in Los Angeles and she also worked there for several years at KCAL – Channel 9.
 In LA, she was sent on assignments located in every corner of the city.
 She covered natural disasters, major crimes, visits by world leaders and interviews on the red-carpet for awards-season events.
 During the great El Nino rains in Southern California in 1997/98, Sue became a special assignment reporter for The Weather Channel, going live nationwide from the scene of severe flooding and mudslides.

-Her awards include the Arizona Governor’s Award for Outstanding Service to the Community, three Rocky Mountain Emmy Awards for reporting excellence, the National Academy of Television Arts & Sciences’ Silver Circle Society and the Outstanding Journalism Alumni award from University of Nebraska-Lincoln.
-She is also a former board member for the NATAS Rocky Mountain Southwest chapter.
+Her awards include the Arizona Governor’s Award for Outstanding Service to the Community, three Rocky Mountain Emmy Awards for reporting excellence, induction into the National Academy of Television Arts & Sciences’ Silver Circle Society and an Outstanding Journalism Alumni award from University of Nebraska-Lincoln.
+Sue has served at two different times during her career as a board member for the NATAS Rocky Mountain Southwest chapter.

 A former lifeguard and a lifelong swimmer, Sue is passionate about drowning prevention efforts.
 She spends her free time working to spread the message of how dangerous drowning can be and how parents can keep their children safer around pools.